Click the green "Start" button for MCQ.

 Polysaccharides:

-- Polysaccharides are intricate carbohydrates that consist of numerous monosaccharide units bonded together.
+- Polysaccharides are complex carbohydrates made up of many monosaccharide units linked together.

 - Starch: Starch is a type of polysaccharide primarily present in plants, serving as a storage form for carbohydrates.
-It consists of glucose units linked together in the form of amylose (unbranched) and amylopectin (branched).
+It is made up of glucose units connected as amylose (which is unbranched) and amylopectin (which is branched).
 Starch acts as a reservoir of energy in plants, storing carbohydrates for future use.

-- Glycogen: Glycogen is the storage polysaccharide in animals and humans.
+- Glycogen: It is made up of glucose units connected as amylose (which is unbranched) and amylopectin (which is branched).
 It is highly branched and serves as a short-term energy store, mainly in the liver and muscles.

 - Cellulose: Cellulose is a structural polysaccharide found in the cell walls of plants.
 It consists of glucose units arranged in a linear chain, linked by beta-1,4-glycosidic bonds.
 Cellulose provides rigidity and strength to plant cells and is a major component of dietary fiber.